 The OTC Markets Group has established three different markets for quoting OTC securities (i.e., OTCQX, OTCQB, and OTC Pink) based on the quality and quantity of information the companies make publicly available.
 Within the OTC Pink market, depending upon the level of information available to investors, OTC equity securities are further classified as: (i) OTC Pink – Current Information; (ii) OTC Pink – Limited Information; and (iii) OTC Pink – No Information.
 In addition, the OTC Markets Group provides certain market designations for OTC equity securities, including: (i) Caveat Emptor, which indicates there is a public interest concern associated with the company, security, or control person which may include (but is not limited to) a spam campaign, questionable stock promotion, investigation of fraudulent or other criminal activity, regulatory suspensions, or disruptive corporate actions; and (ii) "Grey Market" for OTC equity securities not currently traded on the OTCQX, OTCQB or OTC Pink market and for which broker-dealers are not willing or able to publicly quote OTC securities because of a lack of investor interest, company information availability or regulatory compliance reasons.

-As a general practice, UBS does not accept orders in OTC equity securities that are categorized as (1) OTC Pink - Current Information (with the exception of certain foreign securities and exchange-traded funds ("ETFs")), (2) OTC Pink - Limited Information, (3) OTC Pink - No Information, (4) Caveat Emptor, (5) Grey Market Securities (with the exception of certain foreign securities and ETFs), and (6) securities on the DTC's Deposit Chill or Global Locks lists and securities suspended by the SEC pursuant to Section 12(j) or 12(k) of the Securities and Exchange Act of 1934.
-In addition to the foregoing, UBS may at its discretion block orders in microcap and low-priced securities that exhibit other indications suggesting the transaction and/or the security may be higher risk.
+As a general practice, UBS does not accept orders in OTC equity securities in the following categories that are deemed as high risk: (1) OTC Pink - Current Information (with the exception of certain foreign securities and exchange-traded funds ("ETFs")), (2) OTC Pink - Limited Information, (3) OTC Pink - No Information, (4) Caveat Emptor, (5) Grey Market Securities (with the exception of certain foreign securities and ETFs), and (6) securities on the DTC's Deposit Chill or Global Locks lists and securities suspended by the SEC pursuant to Section 12(j) or 12(k) of the Securities and Exchange Act of 1934.
+In addition to the foregoing, UBS may at its discretion block orders in microcap and low-priced securities outside of these categories that exhibit other indications suggesting the transaction and/or the security may be higher risk.

 UBS subjects all orders to certain financial and regulatory risk management controls before submitting them to market centers in compliance with the SEC Market Access Rule.
 UBS's pre-trade controls include, but are not limited to: credit & capital threshold checks, price checks, and erroneous and duplicative order controls.
 If a customer order triggers one of these pre-trade controls, UBS may either reject or execute the subject order on a delayed basis after further review.
 Where UBS reviews your order, a UBS employee may contact you to request more information about your transaction to verify that the transaction was not erroneous.